 The action did not last long as in the first months of 1952 work was stopped again as the economic situation of the whole area had decreased.
-It took a few months before the town of Bremen and the Norddeutsche Steingutfabrik in a combined effort tried to help the many unemployed people and so the facility was reactivated on October 8th 1952, offering work for 130 people at a full 48 hours per week (it was a great effort - in comparison, the neighboring Spinnbau G.m.b.H. (textile machinery) had to put 200 of 900 employees on short-time work!
+It took a few months before the town of Bremen and the Norddeutsche Steingutfabrik in a combined effort tried to help the many unemployed people and so the facility was reactivated on October 8th 1952, offering work for 130 people at a full 48 hours per week.
+This was a great effort; in comparison, the neighboring Spinnbau GmbH textile machinery company had to put 200 of 900 employees on short-time work.

 But for the factory in Farge time was running out.
 In 1957 the Norddeutsche Steingutfabrik decided to restructure their whole company and so the main business together with its subsidiaries Bremer Wandplatten Fabrik GmbH (founded 1912) and the Grohner Wandplatten AG (founded 1906) was regrouped as Norddeutsche Steingutfabrik Grohn AG.
 That was the end of the Witteburg facility, and it was closed and demolished a year later.
 The former premises later became the location of the hard-coal fired 345MWatts Farge powerplant.

 Used between 1852 and around 1905.
 An anchor topped by "Witteburg".
 This basic stamped form was mostly applied in blue.

 Used between 1861 and 1866, basic mark view of the "Tocal Stone China" mark.